aalcara/42_Born2beroot/README.md

 sudo nano /etc/login.defs
 ```
 and change the lines:
-- PASS_MAX_DAYS	<Maximum number of days a password may be used>
+- PASS_MAX_DAYS 30	: Maximum number of days a password may be used = 30;
-- PASS_MIN_DAYS	<Minimum number of days aallowed between password changes>
+- PASS_MIN_DAYS 2	: Minimum number of days aallowed between password changes = 2;
-- PASS_WARN_AGE <Number of days warning given before a password expires>
+- PASS_WARN_AGE 7	: Number of days warning given before a password expires = 7.

 For the others policies it is necessary to install password quality checking library using command:
 ```bash